 - Socialist theory

 My research is theoretical in focus, including questions of normativity, socialism and politics.
 One of my main interests has been the history of what I call 'sociological alternatives' (sociologists offering ideas for alternative societies).
 This includes the publication of a book entitled Social Theory for Alternative Societies (2016, Palgrave Macmillan).
 Thinkers covered in this work include: Marx and Engels, Durkheim, Weber, Du Bois, Mead, Mannheim, Lefebvre, Marcuse, Selma James, Oakley, Dworkin, Giddens, Beck, Levitas, E.O.
 Wright, Burawoy and Bauman.

 I was inspired into sociology by the work of Zygmunt Bauman and this work continues to fire my sociological imagination.
 In addition to teaching an Honours course on Bauman's work I have published multiple comments on his work touching on themes of: modernity, politics, socialism, method, agency, morality and the value of sociology.
 I plan to continue to be inspired by, and write on, Bauman for many years to come.

 My other main theoretical source of inspiraton is Émile Durkheim and I am currently working on pieces related to his legacy and the nature of his socialist theory.
 As part of this, I have been considering the significiance of Durkheim's Jewishness to current debates on decolonising the canon and the racialisation of theorists.
-I have also explored this theme in relation to Bauman in work soon to be published.
+I have also explored this theme in relation to Bauman.